DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfcstatusbar-class.md

  Especifica a cor do texto.

  [in] *b Update*
- Se `TRUE`, atualizar o conteúdo do painel imediatamente.
-Caso contrário, não atualize o conteúdo do painel até o painel for invalidado por outro método.
+ Se for TRUE, atualize o conteúdo do painel imediatamente.
+Caso contrário, não atualize o conteúdo do painel até que o painel é invalidado por outro método.

 ##  <a name="setpanewidth"></a>  CMFCStatusBar::SetPaneWidth
- Defina a largura do painel da barra de status.
+ Defina a largura do painel de barra de status.

 ```
 void SetPaneWidth(